arrow-kt/arrow/arrow-libs/fx/arrow-docs/docs/fx/README.md

 The library brings purity, referential transparency, and direct imperative syntax to typed FP in Kotlin, and is a fun and easy tool for creating Typed Pure Functional Programs.

-Arrow Fx programs run unmodified in multiple supported frameworks and runtimes such as Arrow Effects IO, KotlinX Coroutines Deferred, Rx2 Observable, and many others.

 # Pure Functions, Side Effects, and Program Execution

 ## Pure & Referentially Transparent Functions